Kimi K2.5 vs Kimi K2 Thinking

 Is Kimi K2.5 or Kimi K2 Thinking open source?

-Kimi K2.5 is listed under MIT.
-Kimi K2 Thinking is listed under Proprietary.
+Kimi K2.5 is listed under Proprietary.
+Kimi K2 Thinking is listed under MIT.
 License labels affect whether you can self-host, redistribute weights, or rely only on hosted APIs, so confirm the upstream license before deployment.

-Which is better for reasoning mode, Kimi K2.5 or Kimi K2 Thinking?
+Which is better for vision, Kimi K2.5 or Kimi K2 Thinking?

-Which is better for function calling, Kimi K2.5 or Kimi K2 Thinking?
+Which is better for multimodal input, Kimi K2.5 or Kimi K2 Thinking?

 Where can I run Kimi K2.5 and Kimi K2 Thinking?

-Kimi K2.5 is available on Fireworks AI, OpenRouter, Together AI, Fireworks AI, and NVIDIA NIM.
+Kimi K2.5 is available on Cloudflare Workers AI, Fireworks AI, OpenRouter, Together AI, and NVIDIA NIM.
 Kimi K2 Thinking is available on Fireworks AI, GCP Vertex AI, NVIDIA NIM, AWS Bedrock, and OpenRouter.
 Provider coverage can affect latency, region availability, compliance posture, and fallback options.

 Continue comparing